lukso-network/docs/docs/standards/universal-profile/lsp1-universal-receiver-delegate.md

 ### How Delegation works

-The address of the **UniversalReceiverDelegate** contract should be set as a value for the key `LSP1UniversalReceiver`, inside the [ERC725Y key-value store](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md#erc725y) of the implementation contract (contract implementing the `universalReceiver(...)` function).
+The address of the **UniversalReceiverDelegate** contract should be set as a value for the data key `LSP1UniversalReceiver`, inside the [ERC725Y Data key-value store](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md#erc725y) of the implementation contract (contract implementing the `universalReceiver(...)` function).
 With such an implementation, the `universalReceiver(...)` function can forward the call to its similar one called `universalReceiverDelegate(...)`.

 This external contract will then implement the `universalReceiverDelegate(...)` function.
 It is also recommended that this contract registers the **[LSP1UniversalReceiverDelegate interfaceId](../smart-contracts/interface-ids.md)** using ERC165.